somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * We look at the Differentiation of Intensive and Extensive Variables.
 Intensive Variables do not change on scaling the system, Extensive Variables change on scaling the system.
 Intensive Variable is Rigid like a solid (Differential form) whereas Extensive Variable is Fluid (Integral form).
 Examples of Intensive Variables are Pressure, Temperature whereas those of Extensive Variables are Volume and Entropy.

 * Thus we have seen Intensive-Extnesive Duality:

  Intensive | Extensive

 * Energy Potentials in Thermodynamics are formed by Intesnive-Extensive Duality.
 The Intensive Variable is conjugate to an Extensive Variable.
-These conjugate Variables are composed together: side by side to form contribution to the Energy Potential.
+These conjugate Variables are composed together: side by side to form contribution to give the fundamental relation.
+This expresses the Potential in terms of independent Extensive Variables called natural variables.
+Here we take $$P, T$$ to be the natural variables.
+Any set of natural variables can be obtained by Legendre Transforms which maintain the symmetry among all natural variables.

-{\displaystyle G(p,T)=H-TS,}

-$$
+$$ G(P,T)= H-TS $$

+* When differentiated, we obtain:

-  dG =  V dP -S dT + \mu_i dn_i
+$$ dG =  V dP -S dT $$

-$$
+* For Equilibrium, set $$dG =0$$, to obtain the equation of Phase Boundary:

+$$ V dP = S dT $$

+* This is of the form: Extensive Intensive = Extensive Intensive

+* Maxwell's Relation is obtained by taking Partial derivatives of the cross conjugate variables:

+$$ \lvert. \frac {\partial V}{\partial T}\rvert_P = -\lvert. \frac {\partial S}{\partial P} \rvert_T

 * A Component is a fundamental unit (irreducible) such as the Water Molecule which is common to all Phases in the Language.
 Water itself is reducible to atoms but that is part of another Language which is not the focus here.